stratumn/fabricstore/README.md

 ---

-The main goal of _fabricstore_ is to be integrated into Indigo framework suite.
-To use the Indigo fabric storage, please install `strat` from [stratumn/sdk](http://github.com/stratumn/sdk/) to generate a new project choosing the store _Indigo's Hyperledger Fabric Node_.
+The main goal of _fabricstore_ is to be integrated into the Indigo framework suite.
+To use the Indigo Fabric Store, please install `strat` from [stratumn/sdk](http://github.com/stratumn/sdk/) and generate a new project choosing the store _Indigo's Hyperledger Fabric Node_.

 ### License